Plunge Pools: Everything You Need to Know

 Plunge pools have been exploding in popularity outside the United States for the last few years and we are just starting to play catch up on the trend.
-This means not many people have them and many people don't know they could request it.
+This means not many people have them and many people don’t know they could request them.

 Let’s jump in and examine what they are and why you may choose to have one versus a standard pool.
 This can help you possibly get the best pool for your money that will fit your needs.

 Learn How to Manage Your Pool and Hot Tub

 Frustrated trying to keep your pool clear?
 Feeling confused about when to add the right chemicals?
 Get the perfect easy-to-use, illustrated ebook and video course today!

 A plunge pool is typically a set size but that drops down to a set height that is maintained across the entire pool length and width.
 Unlike other leisure pools that can move from a shallow end to a deep end, plunge pools focus on full submersion and relaxation.